Rangfarl/Hive-demo/README.md

 •Framework for multi client support.

 # Usage
-•Get the pid of the runelite client, and enter when asked.
+•Get the pid of the rl client and replace both 12584 with your pid on line 18 in IRON_PM.cs.
+•In remoteIO.cs change the file directory with the one for your plugin folder, pointing to kinputctrl.dll.(going to change this as soon as I can)
 •Client must be in fixed mode.
 •Xp drops changed to cyan and set on fastest.